h-intveen/TG20200602/slides.md

 <!-- .slide: data-menu-title="Title page" data-background-image="images/TG-on-white.png" data-background-opacity="1.0" -->
-## Inspiratiesessie 2 juni 2020
-## 'Hoe toegankelijk is uw gemeente?'
+### 'Hoe toegankelijk is uw gemeente?'
+#### Inspiratiesessie 2 juni 2020

 Note:
+  Initial setup reveal presentation
+    Slides should reside in GithHub repository and in local Projects folder Create Github repository and clone the repository to the Projects folder Copy all files excluding the .git folder from another reveal setup into this folder Edit the slides.md in VsCodium to make the reveal presentation State all changes and commit them to the GitHub folder
+    ###
-  Webserver presentation, so start server in slides directory Slides reside in repository in Projects folder:
+  Reveal.js is a webserver presentation, so start server in slides directory MacOS
-  MacOS
     Start server in terminal window (i.e. in slides directory) python -m SimpleHTTPServer (Python2)